How To Edit Your WordPress User Profile

 Jabber / Google Talk

-Tip: If you plan to run webinars on your site using Google Hangouts, then see this article we’ve written about a great plugin that lets you manage a business-level webinar platform on your site with Google Hangouts:
+Tip: If you plan to run webinars on your site using Google Hangouts, then see this article we’ve written about a great plugin that lets you create a professional video conferencing platform on your WP site with Google Hangouts:

-Tip #1: Make sure that Show Toolbar when viewing site is enabled in the Toolbar information area of your Profile page …
+Tip #1: Check that Show Toolbar when viewing site is enabled in the Toolbar information area of your Profile screen …

 Tip #2: Your user profile gives you an additional opportunity to promote your business to your site visitors.

-After you have set this up, a link to the author displaying your specified nickname gets added to every blog post published on your site …
+Once you have done this, a link to the author displaying your selected nickname will be added to every post published on your site …

-Clicking on the author link takes site visitors to the Author Archives section, where they can learn more about you (or about other authors registered as users on your site) and see all articles that you (or your guest authors) have published …
+Clicking on the author link takes your blog visitors to the Author Archives section, where they can learn more about you (or about other authors registered as users on your site) and see what other posts that you (or your guest users) have published …

-You can include hyperlinks and text formatting like bold and italicized words to improve your author description and promote yourself, your services, products, other websites, etc. to your site visitors …
+You can insert links and text formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to blog readers …

-This can be done by typing HTML formatted content into the About Yourself > Biographical Info box in your Profile section …
+To do this just paste HTML formatted content into the About Yourself > Biographical Info field in your Profile section …

-If you plan to run a website that restricts what users can do, you can install a simple WordPress plugin called Hide User Profile Fields that will automatically hide the following fields from your site’s user profiles and creation pages when activated:
+If you plan to run a corporate website, you can install a free WordPress plugin called Hide User Profile Fields that hides a number of fields when activated, such as:

 - Google Talk